open-tale/open-tale.github.io/_docs/04-challenges.md

 * Otherwise, the mark is removed.

 ## 4.8.
-Using skills
+Using an active skill

-A skill requires a roll score of a certain attribute to account as its *Skill Power* (SP).
-An extensive list of the available skills can be found on the next chapter.
+The potence of an active skill is represented by its *Skill Power* (SP), which depends on the attribute to roll for.
+Such attribute can be one of the
+followings: Strength, Dexterity or Magicy.

+If the skill requires a roll for Strength or Dexterity, the SP is defined by the AP, just like when dealing direct damage.
+If, instead, the skill requires a roll for Magicy, the SP is defined by the *Magical Power* (MP), which is equal to the final score of the roll and can be changed by some equipment, like a wand or a staff.